SliferSkyd/wh-dra-plugin/docs/PRESENTATION.md

 ```
 every 30 seconds:
-  run tt-smi -s  →  parse JSON output
-    for each chip:
+  for each chip 0..N-1:
-      check board_info present  (chip is visible)
-      check heartbeat counter is strictly increasing  (chip is not stalled)
+    try os.Open("/dev/tenstorrent/<i>")
+      success → chip is present and driver-accessible
+      error   → chip missing or driver crashed

   if status changed (healthy ↔ unhealthy):
     republish ResourceSlice
       healthy   → full ResourceSlice  (scheduler places new pods here)
       unhealthy → empty ResourceSlice (scheduler stops placing pods here)
 ```

-The health state feeds directly back into scheduling — a stalled chip is invisible to the scheduler within one 30-second tick.
+The health state feeds directly back into scheduling — a missing chip is invisible to the scheduler within one 30-second tick.

+**Why not `tt-smi`?** We originally used `tt-smi -s` (a Python process) for health checks, but discovered it hangs indefinitely when the chip ethernet mesh is in an inconsistent state (e.g. after a node reboot while the peer node is still up). `os.Open` is instantaneous, cannot hang, and is the same approach used by Google TPU's device plugin.

 ---